-The Authority established a fiscal year 2012-13 budget that included approximately \$384,000 in revenues and \$380,000 in proposed expenditures.
-Revenue is budgeted to decrease 2% in 2012-13 primarily due to the completion of the sale of the Authority's recycling equipment in last fiscal year.
-Expenditures are anticipated to remain stable compared with the prior fiscal year.
-Overall revenues are expected to be adequate to finance the current year operation and to modestly add to the undesignated fund balance.
+The Authority established a fiscal year 2013-14 budget that included approximately \$380,500 in revenues, use of \$10,000 in fund balance and \$390,500 in proposed expenditures.
+Revenue and expenditures are anticipated to remain stable compared with the prior fiscal year.
+Overall revenues are expected to be adequate to finance the current year operation along with the one-time addition from fund balance of \$10,000.